-Arizona: The most prevalent disease cohorts after CHF for the SNP population in Pima included diabetes and related disorders (34%); chronic kidney disease (17%); pulmonary and related lung disorders (11%); psychiatric (including schizophrenia, bipolar, major depression) (7%); and post enrollment renal failure (less than .1%).
-Approximately 30% of the population having 2 or more comorbidities.
-This creates difficulty for our members when competing priorities exist due to their multiple co-morbidities and often inter-related effects of those.
+Arizona: The most prevalent disease cohorts after CHF for the SNP population in Pima included diabetes and related disorders (34%); chronic kidney disease (17%); pulmonary and related lung disorders (11%); psychiatric (including schizophrenia, bipolar, major depression) (7%); and post enrollment renal failure (less than .1%).This creates difficulty for our members when competing priorities exist due to their multiple co-morbidities and often inter-related effects of those.
 For example, members may feel overwhelmed with information and their ability to manage insulin levels when at risk for depression creates an adverse impact on disease outcomes.
 The health needs of the Arizona SNP population in Pima County tend to be complex, with approximately 30% of the population having 2 or more comorbidities noted.